 Understanding and implementing positive communication

-Focusing more on the teacher/student interaction, learning how to positively communicate with pupils has also taken a step forward in teacher training.
+Focusing more on the teacher/student interaction and learning how to positively communicate with pupils have also taken a step forward in teacher training.
 Future teachers are now learning how to turn negative conversations into positive learning experiences.